-Pending current safety protocols, Commencement exercises are scheduled for Sunday, May 29, 2022 and to participate in this event, eligible graduate students need to take several steps:
+Commencement exercises are scheduled for Sunday, May 26, 2024 and to participate in this event, eligible graduate students need to take several steps:

 - 1. Fill out the Application to Graduate on self-service Banner by April 1 (Registrar's requirement). - 2.
 Register for Commencement by April 1 (Graduate School requirement). - 3.
 Rent or purchase academic regalia by April 1. - 4.
-Plan to attend rehearsal on Saturday, May 28, at 2:00pm pending current safety regulations. - 5.
-Check the A-Z section for additional information.
+Plan to attend rehearsal on Saturday, May 25, at 2:00pm.